 Meanwhile, when it comes to learning how to compromise, make this explicit.
 Most people will understand if you say “I've lived alone for a long time, so I'm still figuring out how to share my time and space with someone”.
 This indicates that you do want to be sensitive and fair, and allows you to take ownership of your current limitations.

-If you have a high IQ, relationship problems often derive from the priority you accord the partnership.
+If you have a high IQ, dating problems often derive from the priority you set aside for the partnership.
 In particular, it may naturally drift to the bottom of the pile, beneath your career and other ambitions.

 It's common for smart people to be dreamers, and to have lofty goals that get the bulk of their energy.
 If falling in love just isn't one of your highest priorities right now, that's fine.